shevonnepolastre/AZ-104-Studying/Virtual Machines/Creating VM Images.md

 Whenever you have trouble deciding what projects to help you gain Azure experience, Microsoft offers exceptional labs and demos that you can use.
-For learning about virtual machines, I used the one that I am linking here.
+For learning about virtual machines, I used the one that I am <a href="https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/blob/master/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md">linking here</a>.
 Additionally, I decided to create a virtual machine image that wasn't available in the labs, but I saw on a Udemy course that I am taking.

 As a result, I updated the PowerShell code I initially wrote.
 One thing to know is that you can always improve upon your code.
 I made a few updates, particularly to the Network Security group.
 I optimized the code to ensure its ease of use without any warnings or errors during compilation.
 Below is the code detailing the virtual machine PowerShell changes I made: